How to Plan a Dreamy Honeymoon in Paris: Romantic Things to Do + Tips

 READ NEXT

-At the very least, purchase advance tickets for the Louvre, the Musee d’Orsay, Versailles, the Arc de Triomphe, the catacombs, and the Eiffel Tower if you choose to go up it.
+At the very least, we highly recommend booking tickets or a tour in advance for the Louvre, the Musee d’Orsay, Versailles, the Arc de Triomphe, the catacombs, and the Eiffel Tower if you choose to go up it.

 Paris Honeymoon: View of Paris